oddbird/oddleventy/content/sample/images.md

 You can add the class `img-shadow` to the `embed.figure` and `embed.img` to display a shadow around the image.
-This doesn't work on figure if you have a caption as the shadow will be around that entire container.
+This doesn't work on figure if you have a caption as the shadow will be around the entire container.

 ### `embed.figure` with `class='img-shadow'`

 {{ embed.figure(
   data=[{
     img: 'pages/inventory.jpg',